The Moor (film): Plot

 The five head out to the location marked by the pendulum.
 They encounter an ancient monolith with five concentric circles carved into it; Bill says the monoliths are present in groups of five.
 Heavy rain starts falling while they are travelling, forcing them to take shelter in a tent.
 Eleanor says that Thomas is acting unnaturally nervous and that they are not wanted in the area, and Claire finds the place familiar.
 A heavy fog settles in the area, and they decide to wait until it clears up for safety.

 That night, Bill sees a figure in the fog and chases after it, but gets stuck in some peat, from which Liz frees him.
 Alex also leaves the tent, and Claire admits to Eleanor that she feels guilty about her role in Danny’s disappearance.
 Eleanor says that something wants Claire.
 Alex returns to the tent, but is completely silent.
 Eleanor starts becoming afraid of an unseen presence and screams in terror upon seeing Alex's face, prompting Bill and Liz to return to the tent.
 They find Eleanor in a trance, and Liz unsuccessfully attempts to radio for help.
-Claire experiences an apparent possession, and the group hears the voices of children, including Danny's.
+Eleanor experiences an apparent possession, and the group hears the voices of children, including Danny's.
 During the commotion, they realise that Alex has vanished.
 Bill and Liz find Alex on the moor, but he says he was outside for several hours and was unable to find them.
 The three decide to return to the tent, as they encounter sheep that have no eyes.

 The next morning, Liz is able to call for help, and the group is rescued.
 That night, Liz tells Bill that she will not help him anymore.
 Claire learns that the killer was able to escape from the police due to the inclement weather on the moor and is at large.
 Bill buys a shotgun as a precaution against the killer.
 Claire returns home and records a new episode of her podcast.

 Claire is later abducted by Bill, who has taken her back to the moor with him.
 Bill, now completely insane, believes that Claire was supposed to be offered as a sacrifice on the moor instead of Danny and forces her deeper into the moor at gunpoint.
 Bill shoots at a figure in the fog, prompting Claire to run in a panic and fall into a patch of peat.
 Bill finds her, and the corpses in the peat begin to rise and reach for her.
 Danny appears close to Bill, who embraces him as Claire is drowned by the corpses.